KnpLabs/KnpUserBundle/README.markdown

 That's the way DoctrineUserBundle internal controllers are built.

+### Access the current user class

+When using Doctrine ORM, the default user class is Bundle\DoctrineUserBundle\Entity\User.
+When using Doctrine ODM, the default user class is Bundle\DoctrineUserBundle\Document\User.
+To get the current user class, you can ask it to the user repository:

+    $userClass = $userRepository->getObjectClass();
+    $user = new $userClass();

+`$user` is now an Entity or a Document, depending on the configuration.

 ## Extend the User

 You will probably want to extend the user to add it new properties and methods.